-A dental clinic-on-wheels has long been on Zufall’s wish list, according to Dr. Sam Wakim, chief dental officer at the nonprofit community health center.
+A dental clinic-on-wheels had long been on Zufall’s wish list, according to Dr. Sam Wakim, chief dental officer at the nonprofit community health center.
 Having provided limited dental services on Zufall’s medical van for some time, he said a sustainable, efficient solution was needed to improve patients’ access and provide them with a permanent dental home.
 The dental van reduces barriers to care such as cost and transportation, improves the level of care and provides regular access to care.

-The 39-foot, state-of-the-art mobile unit has two fully equipped operatories utilizing cutting-edge technology and will accommodate comprehensive preventative and restorative dental services.
-At a cost of $350,000, it has been funded by primary sponsor Delta Dental of New Jersey Foundation.
+The 39-foot, state-of-the-art mobile unit has two fully equipped operatories utilizing cutting-edge technology that accommodate comprehensive preventative and restorative dental services.
+At a cost of $350,000, it was funded by primary sponsor Delta Dental of New Jersey Foundation.
 Additional funding was provided by Partners for Health Foundation in Montclair.

 “Partners for Health has long recognized oral healthcare as an area where access to care is compromised,” said Pam Scott, executive director of Partners for Health Foundation.
-“In addition to a focus on children and seniors, the van will provide clinical services to residents of public housing, homeless individuals and families, and veterans, which will go a long way in addressing the oral health needs of the communities we serve.”
+“In addition to a focus on children and seniors, the van provides clinical services to residents of public housing, homeless individuals and families, and veterans, and goes a long way in addressing the oral health needs of the communities we serve.”

-The van, which will be manned by a general dentist and support staff, will operate five days a week, spending one full day in the Montclair area and the rest of the week at sites throughout Zufall’s north and central New Jersey service area including its Somerville office.
-While its primary focus will be low-income children and seniors, it will also serve populations including farmworkers, veterans, the homeless, public housing residents, and school children.
-Services will be charged on an income-based sliding fee scale.
-NJ Family Care insurance plans and some Delta Dental plans will also be accepted.
+The van is manned by a general dentist and support staff and operates five days a week, spending one full day in the Montclair area and the rest of the week at sites throughout Zufall’s north and central New Jersey service area.
+While its primary focus is low-income children and seniors, it also serves populations including farmworkers, veterans, the homeless, public housing residents, and school children.
+Services are charged on an income-based sliding fee scale.
+NJ Family Care insurance plans and some Delta Dental plans are also accepted.

-Organizations interested in information about scheduling a van visit to their site can contact Michelle Blanchfield, director of Outreach and Special Populations, at 973-328-9100 Ext.
-323. Patients who want more information about eligibility and the van’s schedule can call dental van manager William Torres at 973-329-3344 or visit www.zufallhealth.org.
+Organizations interested in information about scheduling a van visit to their site may contact Michelle Blanchfield, director of Outreach and Special Populations, at 973-328-9100, Ext.
+323. Patients who want more information about eligibility and the van’s schedule may call dental van manager William Torres at 973-329-3344 or visit www.zufallhealth.org.